dxing97/subs2cia/USAGE.md

   -ae <audio extension>, --audio-extension <audio extension>
                         Output audio extension to save as (without the dot).
                         Default is mp3.
+  -ac <audio codec>, --audio-codec <audio codec>
+                        Output audio codec to use on export.
+Default is to let ffmpeg choose based on the audio file extension.
   -q <bitrate in kbps>, --bitrate <bitrate in kbps>
                         Output audio bitrate in kbps, lower bitrates result in smaller files and lower fidelity.
-Ignored if the output type is not mp3.
+Ignored if the output audio file extension and audio codec is not mp3.
 Default is 320 kbps.
 Bitrates below 64 kbps are not recommended.
   -M, --mono            If set, mixes audio channels to a single channel,
                         primarily to save space.
   -m, --gen-video       If set, generates condensed video along with condensed
                         audio and subtitles.
 Subtitles are muxed in to video file.
-WARNING: VERY CPU INTENSIVE).
+WARNING: VERY CPU INTENSIVE AND SLOW.
   --overwrite-on-demux  If set, will overwrite existing files when demuxing
                         temporary files.
   --keep-temporaries    If set, will not delete any demuxed temporary files.